microsoft/lisa/docs/install.md

 #### Install dependencies in Linux

-In Linux, for exmaple, on Ubuntu 20.04, please use below command to install the dependencies:
+In Linux, for example, on Ubuntu 20.04, please use below command to install the dependencies:

 ```bash
 sudo apt install git gcc libgirepository1.0-dev libcairo2-dev virtualenv -y